w3c/wai-intro-wcag/content/wcag3-intro.md

 ## Introduction
 {:.no_toc}

 WCAG 3 is currently an incomplete draft.
-It is intended to develop into a W3C Standard in a few years.
+It is intended to develop into a W3C Standard **in a few years**.
 The current standard, WCAG 2, is introduced in the [Web Content Accessibility Guidelines (WCAG) Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).

 The WCAG 3 documents explain how to make the web more accessible to people with disabilities.
 WCAG 3 applies to web content, apps, tools, publishing, and emerging technologies on the web. _(The rest of this page uses “website” for simplicity, yet WCAG applies more broadly than websites.)_